danielfleischer/mu-mcp/README.md

 A Model Context Protocol (MCP) server for querying your local [`mu`](https://www.djcbsoftware.nl/code/mu/) mail index.
 This server enables fast, structured mail search from Claude Desktop and other MCP clients.

+> [!NOTE]
+> Currently only one tool, called `query` for searching emails.
+Output is a list containing the fields: date, subject, to/from.

 ## Features

 - **Stdio MCP server** for easy integration
 - **Fast, flexible mail search** using the `mu` index
 - **Claude Desktop ready**: simple installation and config
 - **Python, uv, and MCP SDK** based

-> [!NOTE]
-> Currently only one tool, called `query` to search emails.
-Output is a list containing the fields: date, subject, to/from.

 ## Installation